What is a Magnetic DPC?

 The cause-effect relationship between the main variables of the problem are summarized in the flow chart below.
 Changes of the ambient electromagnetic environment causes electrical variations inside the masonry; this interferes with the electrical double layer, affecting the bonding of water molecules inside the capillaries.

 The reason why these effects have not been detected in damp walls sooner it can be attributed to a combination of several factors:

-- Multidisciplinary knowledge: in order for someone to look for and find this data, in addition to architectural and building knowledge, one also must be very familiar with Electronics and geomagnetic phenomena, having a thorough understanding of several seemingly unrelated disciplines.
+- Multidisciplinary knowledge: in order for someone to look for and find this data, in addition to architectural and building knowledge, must also be very familiar with Electronics and geomagnetic phenomena, having a thorough understanding of several seemingly unrelated disciplines.

-- Sensitive instrumentation: while basic detection of some of these signals can be done with hobby multi-meters, for accurate mapping and in-depth understanding expensive professional measurement instrumentation is necessary.
+- Sensitive instrumentation: while basic detection of some of these signals can be done with hobby grade multimeters, for accurate mapping and in-depth understanding of the variables, expensive professional measurement instrumentation is necessary.

-- They become visible only at fast data sampling: most building-monitoring focuses on long-term trends, taking readings at long 5-60 minute intervals.
-The magnetic and electronic variations described above are very fast, short, transient phenomena which can only be detected with very fast measurements.
-At slow data sampling rates these transient pulses become invisible thus undetected.
+- The data only become visible at fast data sampling: most building-monitoring focuses on long-term trends, taking readings at 5-60 minute long intervals.
+The magnetic pulsations described above are very fast, short, transient phenomena which can only be detected with very fast measurements; at slow data sampling rates these transient pulses remain undetected.

 Without the ongoing daytime re-charging of the wall fabric, the walls would most likely discharge themselves through the ground, reducing the moisture-holding effect of the EDL as an energy barrier, allowing water to easily evaporate from the capillaries, resulting in a much drier fabric.

 The magnetic DPC system reduces the charging effect of the electromagnetic environment, allowing the wall fabric to discharge itself and thus to get rid of most moisture trapped by the energy barriers.